MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/commanding-use-powerfx.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 This section covers aspects of Power Fx that are specific to commanding.
 Many other functions that are in use today within canvas apps can also be used.
-Please keep in mind there are differences because commanding is for model-driven apps.
+Keep in mind there are differences because commanding is for model-driven apps.
 - All existing data flow functions are supported.
 - Imperative functions that work with data are supported.
 - Imperative functions for simple Confirm and Notify are supported.